-Overview ITM SNC uses HP's HA (High Availability) Monitors and MC (Multi-Computer) Service Guard to provide for system redundancy and automatic switching between the active host and the standby host.
+Overview ITM S Servic betwe locally is a w the tir datab Replic ITM SNC uses HP's HA (High Availability) Monitors and MC (Multi-Computer) Service Guard to provide for system redundancy and automatic switching between the active host and the standby host.
 When a server has problems in a locally redundant system, SNC will automatically switch to the standby host.
 This is a warm standby in that both servers are logged into the network elements all the time.
 Only the active host writes to the SNC database.
 The standby host's database is kept in sync with the active host through Informix Electronic Data Replication (EDR).
 Operations and Proce edure: Rebooting the Active SNC Host commands for 1.
 Login as snc to the active host (snca). redundant systems 2.
 Use the cmviewcl -v more command to verify that snca is the active host (shows if the snc package is running).
 3. Check the replication status on snca by using the er_status command to verify it is in the active state and replications are active from snca to the standby host (sncb).
 4. Verify that the standby host is running by using the appstat command.
 5. Manually switch over to the standby host by executing the ps -ef grep orbix command.
 Kill the orbix process.
 6. Verify that package switching is disabled by executing cmviewcl -v .
 7. Execute er_remove snca to remove ER.
 8. Execute showtop to verify that the primary server is marked down.
 If not, edit the /snc/etc/HA_Topology.cfg file on the secondary server and change the standby to down .
 Then execute HA_MgrClient -u OAM -m geInitHostConf .
 9. Send the /etc/shutdown -r -y 0 command to reboot the primary server.
-The following shows sample output: snca: cmviewcl -v more CLUS sncCl NODI snca E STATUS STATE up running
+The following shows sample output: snca: cmviewcl -v more CLUS sncCl STER STATUS uster up NODE snca E STATUS STATE up running

-Network_Pa INTERFACE PRIMARY PRIMARY PRIMARY STANDBY STANDBY E STATUS up up up 5 PATH 10/12/6 8/12/1/0 8/12/2/0 14/12/1/0 4/12/2/0 lan0 lan1 lan2 lan5

-Serial_Heart DEVICE_FIL /dev/tty0p6 u E_NAME STATUS sncb CONNECTEI /dev/tty0p6 D_TO

-PACKAGE sncPkg PKG_SWITCH snca NODE

-snca: er_status server information

-sncadr sncbdr active active
+Network_P INTERFAC PRIMARY PRIMARY PRIMARY STANDBY STANDBY arameters: E STATUS up up up up up S PATH 10/12/6 8/12/1/0 8/12/2/0 14/12/1/0 4/12/2/0 NAME lan0 lan1 lan2 lan5 lan6 Serial_Hea DEVICE_F /dev/tty0p6 rtbeat: ILE_NAME up CONNECTE /dev/tty0p6 D_TO PACKAGE sncPkg STATUS up running STATE enabled PKG_SWITCH snca NODE snca: er_st a server infor snca: er_status server information sncadr sncbdr active active replication information active sa (Standby to active) inactive as (Active to standby)

-replication information

-active s inactive a a Is • by to active) to standby)